nocproject/noc/docs/ru/docs/admin/reference/services/kafkasender.md

 `kafkasender` service receives messages from [mx](mx.md) service and performs safe delivery to outside Kafka cluster.
-Messages are delivered as-is according to `To` header.
+Messages are delivered as-is according to `To` header and `Kafka_partition` if the parameter is specified.
 `kafkasender` is the part
 of Generic Message Exchange (GMX) system.